amjjd/rustrast/rustrast-03/README.md

 I've used a few more language features, notably closures to avoid repeating the timing code.

-Lifetimes make the learning curve steep, and I think in particular `String` vs `str`: it's really not obvious to a beginner how to write a function that accepts a string.
+Lifetimes make the learning curve steep, and I think in particular `String` vs `str`: it's really not obvious to a beginner how to write a function that accepts any type of string.

 It's a bit annoying that the support for sorting by floating point numbers is awkward.
 Java defines an [ordering](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Float.html#compareTo(java.lang.Float))